 How Do Internships and Co-ops Work?

 Students on an official Iowa State sanctioned co-op or internship must be registered for an Iowa State class and maintain full-time student status.
 Students do not pay any tuition or fees, and the employer pays the student for his/her work.
-An internship is generally a semester and a summer, a co-op consists of two alternating semesters and a summer, and a summer work period usually lasts about 10 weeks during summer break.
+An internship is generally a professional summer work experience, while a co-op is a professional work experience during a semester.
 See Engineering Career Services for more information on these experiences.

 Where to Find an Internship or Co-op